fanteastick/quartz-test/content/hobbies/cool things online/Announcing Spiral.md

 First, we created [](https://vortex.dev/)[Vortex](https://vortex.dev/)—a state-of-the-art columnar file format—and donated it to the Linux Foundation.
 The technical validation has been overwhelmingly positive: Microsoft, Snowflake, Palantir, and other leading data companies are backing it.
 TUM's fabled database group just released their latest paper [](https://gienieczko.com/anyblox-paper)["Anyblox"](https://gienieczko.com/anyblox-paper), independently calling Vortex the "cutting edge" in file formats.

-Vortex achieves Parquet's compression ratios with 10-20x faster scans, 5-10x faster writes, and [100-200x faster random access reads (](https://bench.vortex.dev/#Random_Access)[1.5 milliseconds vs Parquet’s 200 milliseconds](https://bench.vortex.dev/#Random_Access)).
+Vortex achieves Parquet's compression ratios with 10-20x faster scans, 5-10x faster writes, and [100-200x faster random access reads (](https://bench.vortex.dev/#Random_Access)[1.5 milliseconds vs Parquet's 200 milliseconds](https://bench.vortex.dev/#Random_Access)).
 Depending on the query and the engine, it is no slower, and often dramatically faster.
 But the real, long-term breakthrough?
 Vortex is designed to support decoding data directly from S3 to GPU, skipping the CPU bottleneck entirely.

 Spiral is our database built on Vortex: object store native from day one; unified governance across all data types; machine-scale throughput that actually saturates your GPUs; and one API that handles everything from tiny embeddings to massive video files.
 All with what we call "fearless permissioning"—move as fast as you want without compromising security, because the right primitives are built in from the ground up.[4]